Contributors

 Analyzing Smells in Hospital Rooms

-First, we want to detect if urine or stool was present in a patients hospital room.
+First, we want to detect if urine or stool was present in a patient’s hospital room.
 This is in early development and testing of this is taking place within our own office.
 Temi comes with “patrol” mode, which visits all predefined waypoints on a floor map.
-To allow temi to roam freely, the robot needed to be lead around our floor to get a map of the area and to add waypoints (e.g. Cody’s office, Snack Room, Conference Room).
-Once this was complete, we can programmatically start a patrol using the SDK.
+To allow temi to roam freely, the robot needed to be led around our floor to get a map of the area and to add waypoints (e.g. Cody’s office, Snack Room, Conference Room).
+Once complete, we could programmatically start a patrol using the SDK.

 Once the smell sensor is mounted and connected via USB to the temi, we can interface with it through our custom Android app.
 The data from this sensor is then sent to a server, which predicts a smell and returns a classification.
-At this time, we have collected ambient air data around the office, but still need to chose one (or more) other smells to detect (likely coffee).
+At this time, we have collected ambient air data around the office but will need to choose one (or more) other smells to detect (likely coffee).

 Monitoring Humidity and Temperature of a Floor

 Second, monitoring the temperature and humidity of an area.
 The smell inspector also collects temperature and humidity data along with each measurement.
 This is useful paired again with the patrol mode.
-Hospitals highly monitor temperature and humidity of a floor as they must keep these metrics in acceptable ranges.
+Hospitals highly monitor the temperature and humidity of a floor as they must keep these metrics in acceptable ranges.
 Using this robot to patrol a floor while collecting these measurements allows us to present real-time data (or heatmaps) to the appropriate parties.
-This is in contrast to mounting sensors throughout a floor and which may get costly and difficult to maintain.
-This will use the same physical and app set up as described in the above.
-This project has not been started yet, but we invision this temperature and humidity data will be sent a website for viewing and a server to send alerts if either metric is out-of-range.
+This is in contrast to mounting sensors throughout a floor, which can get costly and be difficult to maintain.
+This will use the same physical Android app set up as described previously.
+This project has not been started yet, but we envision this temperature and humidity data will be sent to a website for viewing and a server to send alerts if either metric is out-of-range.

 Tags: